Resilience Scale for Children (RS10)

 - Has a Flesch Reading Ease of 94.8, which is easily understood by most 7-12 year-olds.
 The Flesch-Kincaid Grade level is 2.4, which corresponds with the grade level.

 - Cronbach’s alpha was .82 in early testing of the RS10.

-As with the Resilience Assessment for Middle School students, the RS10 measures individual resilience capacity along five core elements:
+As with each of our resilience measures, the RS10 measures individual resilience capacity along five core elements:

 - Sense of purpose and meaning